You may have heard of the legend of the white worm.

 This was the case during a road trip through Algoma Country this past summer, filming shows for the new season of Xtreme Bass Angler TV.

 I was fishing some popular lakes for big smallmouth bass and tried all my favourites, like tube jigs, drop shot, and even jerkbaits to fool the bigger bass in the crystal clear water conditions of the lake I was fishing with little success.
-Then I totally threw caution to the wind and picked up my little 4-inch Ocho in bone white, rigged it onto a weighted wacky head jighead on a medium action St.Croix spinning rod and began hooking up with some the biggest bass I caught the entire filming season!
+Then I totally threw caution to the wind and picked up my little 4-inch Ocho in bone white, rigged it onto a weighted wacky head jighead on a medium action St.Croix spinning rod, and began hooking up with some of the biggest bass I caught the entire filming season!

 When you’re shopping for new lures and soft plastics this winter in anticipation of the new season and you become overwhelmed by the huge selection of natural looking baits, be sure to look for the “white worm” and you, too, will learn of the legend of the white worm first hand.